< Back

 Virgin adoring the Child with St Joseph.
 Wood, 138 x 105.

 The subject, enormously popular among Florentine painters from the mid-fifteenth century, was inspired by St Bridget of Sweden's account of her vision of the Virgin adoring the Child.
 The small figure of the infant Baptist, dressed in camel's hair and holding a reed cross, is seen in the right middle distance.
 Behind him, there is a tiny genre scene of men on a ladder and scaffolding painting the front of a building.
 The picture is probably the 'bellissimo' painting of Our Lady by Fra Bartolommeo seen by Vasari in the house of Filippo di Averardo Salviati.
-It was acquired in Italy by Sir Richard Colt Hoare at the end of the eighteenth century, and remained with the Hoare family until 1883, when it was sold at Christie’s.
+It was acquired in Italy by Sir Richard Colt Hoare at the end of the eighteenth century, and it remained with the Hoare family at Stourhead in Wiltshire until 1883, when it was sold at Christie’s.
 Briefly in the possession of Sir J. C. Robinson, it was bought in 1885 by Ludwig Mond, who bequeathed his pictures to the National Gallery in 1924.
 The picture dates from around 1509-10.
 The cartoons for the Virgin and for the Child may have been reused for a picture, dated 1511 and possibly executed by Mariotto Albertinelli, in the Borghese Gallery, Rome.
 The Virgin's devotional pose, with hands crossed on her breast, is also repeated in a tondo in the Poldi Pezzoli Museum, Milan.

 Madonna and Child and St John.
 Canvas (transferred from panel), 88 x 71.